-15. Tour of the Hungarian Great Plains + Horseback Riding Show
+8. Tour of the Hungarian Great Plains + horse show

 Surely during your trip to Budapest you have seen monuments that have left you speechless and you have discovered legends that have led you to want to know more about this city and its culture.
-In this case, this excursion through the area of the Hungarian Great Plains is the perfect option to learn that extra lesson about the Hungarian life and customs.
+In that case, this excursion to the Puszta with equestrian show in the area of the Great Hungarian Plains is the perfect option to learn that extra lesson about Hungarian life and customs.
 How?
 Knowing closely one of its main traditions: the equestrian exhibitions.

 - Equestrian acrobatics show.

-- A visit to the town of Kecskemet including its tourist points of interest such as its synagogue or its art nouveau town hall.
+- A visit to the city of Kecskemet including its tourist points of interest such as its synagogue or its art nouveau town hall.

 - A visit to a traditional Hungarian farm where you will taste the typical welcome drink known as "apricot brandy".